mafbar-student/mphil-thesis/latex.md

 ## Installation in Windows

 However, in order to learn, I also installed LaTeX in Windows.
 I'll include the steps soon.

+## My personal experience with LaTeX

+To write my dissertation, I used three different software:

+* Microsoft Word
+* LibreOffice Writer
+* LaTeX

+I'm going to talk aobut Microsoft Word and LibreOffice Writer in a bit.
+However, I would like to touch on LaTeX, and my own personal experience using it.